Occupational Therapy in Edmonton & St. Albert

 • Our OTs work on building strength, coordination, balance, and body awareness through fun, engaging activities.
 We help children and teens participate more confidently in physical activities, sports, and play.

-• Children and teens with autism often benefit from occupational therapy to address sensory processing, fine motor skills, self-care, emotional regulation, and social participation.
+• Autistic children and teens often benefit from occupational therapy to address sensory processing, fine motor skills, self-care, emotional regulation, and social participation.

 What OT Can Address: